 where N is the number of flutes of the end mill and Rpm is the rotational speed of the spindle.

 Let's illustrate this concept and imagine you want to cut plywood with a 6mm 2-flutes end mill.
-In our case, the recommended chip load for plywood is around 0,3mm/tooth (cf. the chip load table at the end of this article).
+In our case, the recommended chip load for plywood is around 0,17mm/tooth (cf. the Advanced chip load table at the end of this article).

-Let's assume that your machine is capable of cutting at a maximum speed of 3000mm/min.
-Using the former equation, we find that the spindle has to rotate at 5000rpm to achieve the proper chip load:
+Let’s define an arbitrary feedrate of 1 700 mm/min.
+Using the former equation, we find that the spindle has to rotate at 5 000 rpm to achieve the proper chip load:

 Based on this mathematical relation, we observe that if we want to increase the feed rate to cut that plywood faster, we will have to increase the spindle rotational speed as well to keep a constant chip load :